 Gimmal Records Management is federated records management software that manages records and content where it lives by applying policy directly to the content within the repository.
 With current connectors for SharePoint, Office 365, Documentum, Box, and others, Gimmal identified FileNet as an immediate need within the industry and has now added the ECM platform to its ever-growing list of supported repositories.

 FileNet has been the content management solution of choice for many companies since the early 1980s.
 As a result of their long term success in the document management space, IBM acquired FileNet in 2006.
 FileNet’s capabilities include lifecycle management, transactional content processing, document management, content consolidation, content-based application development, and compliance and governance.

-Historically, most of the FileNet customers did not implement records management policies within the ECM.
+Historically, most FileNet customers do not implement records management policies within the ECM.
 The main reason for this is because implementing records management within an ECM platform can be a grueling process and often very expensive that requires costly third-party integrators and custom development.
-Of the companies that did implement proper records management within the ECM platform, generally, it was siloed to that one repository, leaving the rest of the enterprise information unmanaged and ungoverned.
-Gimmal understood how this critical issue was creating a lot of corporate risk around non-compliance, audits, security, and inefficiencies.
+Of the companies that do implement proper records management within the ECM platform, generally, it is siloed to that one repository, leaving the rest of the enterprise information unmanaged and ungoverned.
+Gimmal understands how this critical issue creates a lot of corporate risk around non-compliance, audits, security, and inefficiencies.

 Gimmal’s federated records management software lives outside of any one repository, allowing it to connect to every content repository throughout the enterprise and apply consistent policy and information governance holistically, no matter where it lives.

 The connector allows you to manage FileNet documents as well as allow you to declare documents as records.
 You can apply lifecycle rules that have a duration and have a specific action for disposition.
 More importantly, you are able to dispose and delete a document while it remains in FileNet without having to transfer it to a records archive like other software vendors.